lmammino/loige.co/content/posts/2018-12-17_random-emoji-in-your-prompt-how-and-why/index.md

 Byez!

 PS: A special thanks to all the people who contributed to this [Lobste.rs thread](https://lobste.rs/s/8oozfh/random_emoji_your_terminal_prompt_how_why).
-A lot of great insights! 🙏
+A lot of great insights!
+Also, thanks to [@gschizas](https://www.reddit.com/user/gschizas) on Reddit for spotting some errors! 🙏